dmbarbour/glas/glas-src/language-g0/README.md

 ## Compilation Quotas

 With static evaluation, we can easily have compilations take arbitrary amounts of time.
-To guard against this, a g0 compiler could use quotas, tuning them such that they're sufficiently large that most modules do not have a problem.
-A compiler function cannot observe CPU time, but a quota could be based on number of operations for example.
-Quotas could be increased via compiler directives (static effects) for modules that are expected to take a long time to compile.
+To guard against infinite loops, a g0 compiler could use quotas, and support compiler directives (via compile-time effects) to tune quotas in case they are too small for a specific module.

 ## Bootstrap